James Wiseman: Golden State Warriors (2020–2023)

 Wiseman was selected with the second overall pick in the 2020 NBA draft by the Golden State Warriors.
-On December 22, 2020, he made his NBA debut with 19 points, six rebounds, and two steals in a 125-99 loss to the Brooklyn Nets.
+On December 22, 2020, he made his NBA debut with 19 points, six rebounds, and two steals in a 125–99 loss to the Brooklyn Nets.
 On January 27, 2021, Wiseman scored a season-high 25 points, along with six rebounds, in a 123–111 win over the Minnesota Timberwolves.
 On April 11, it was revealed that Wiseman suffered a torn right meniscus.
-On April 15, he underwent successful surgery to repair his torn meniscus and was subsequently ruled out for the remainder of the season.
+On April 15, he underwent successful surgery to repair the injury, and was subsequently ruled out for the remainder of the season.

 On March 9, 2022, Wiseman was assigned to the Santa Cruz Warriors, Golden State's NBA G League affiliate team, to play games before returning to the NBA.
 On March 16, he was recalled by Golden State, but was assigned to Santa Cruz again a day later.
 However, on March 19, Wiseman suffered a setback in his rehab and was shut down by Golden State.
 On March 25, he was ruled out for the remainder of the season.
 Despite being injured during the season, Wiseman won an NBA championship with the Warriors when they defeated the Boston Celtics in six games.

 On July 10, 2022, Wiseman made his return from injury in the 2022 NBA Summer League, putting up 11 points, two rebounds, and two blocks in an 86–85 win over the San Antonio Spurs.
 On December 21, Wiseman scored a career-high 30 points in a 143–113 loss to the Brooklyn Nets.
 On December 30, 2022, Wiseman sprained his ankle during a 3-on-3 scrimmage and subsequently did not play in the following games for Golden State.

-Detroit Pistons (2023–present)
+Detroit Pistons (2023–2024)

 On February 9, 2023, Wiseman was traded to the Detroit Pistons in a four-team trade involving the Portland Trail Blazers and Atlanta Hawks, with Golden State reacquiring Gary Payton II from Portland.
 He made his Pistons debut on February 15, recording 11 points and five rebounds in a 127–109 loss to the Boston Celtics.